chasbani/388B-backend/README.md

 __NOTE:__ while the origin url will vary and be unique for everyone the upstream will be identical for everyone.

 `upstream` is a common repository that everyone will be able to `pull` from and add new files and changes to existing files in their own repositories.
 Your access to this repository is read only - in terms of git commands this is analogous to `git pull`.
 You can write to your origin repository and this is analagous to `git push`.
 The flow for the course is we will add new started code for projects/exercises to `upstream` and then to receive them you will issue the following command:
-`git pull upstream master` .
+`git pull upstream main` .
 This command will add the changes in the `upstream` repository to your local copy of your repository.
 At this point your local repository and your `origin` will be different.
 You can verify this by running `git status`.
-You should see something along the lines of your local repository is 1 (or more) commits ahead of origin master.
+You should see something along the lines of your local repository is 1 (or more) commits ahead of origin main.
 To resolve this you just need to run:
- `git push origin master`.
+ `git push origin main`.
 Once that is done your local repository and your remote `origin` will be the same.

  ### submitting your work
  Saving your files is not enough to be able to `push` your changes to your `origin`.
 Git doesn't track every file save you do - it only tracks commits.
 In order to commit your changes you should start with the following: